0oMAYo0/0oMAYo0/README.md

-## Hi there 👋
+## Hi there, I'm May! 👋

 🎓 Master's in Engineering Science at National Cheng Kung University

 🔭 I’m currently working on Wistron[https://www.wistron.com/ch]

 💡 Passionate about Web Development, AI

 🚀 Actively building Backend Systems, AI Applications

 📫 How to reach me: may12343@hotmail.com

 <!--